 The Garden Show, presented by the Collin County Master Gardeners

-An indoor event featuring a wealth of information on Earth-Kind gardening, a plant sale, plus tours of the Trial Gardens at Myers Park in McKinney.
+An indoor event featuring a wealth of information on Earth-Kind gardening, a plant sale, plus tours of the Demonstration Gardens at Myers Park in McKinney.

 A selection of perennials suited to the challenges of Texas gardening.
 Horticulture staff will be on hand to help you choose the right plants for your landscape.